icco/traveling/index.md

  * Fix that one night at London Hostel
  * Figure out Third Week
  * Map out Laundromats and Grocery Stores
  * Call Credit card companies and tell them I will be traveling abroad, for how long, and in what countries
-   * Give them european phone number, if applicable.

 ## Clothes